p4535992/foundryvtt-token-factions/README.md

 **This is a keeping up to date of the idea of [Voldemalort](https://github.com/Voldemalort) and is project [Token Factions (original)](https://github.com/Voldemalort/token-factions) wishing him all the best possible**

-## Unfortunately I have some small problems (both level of the code and of personal life XD) and I will not be able to keep up with this module, if someone feels like taking charge of it let me know
+## NOTE: This module is under maintenance, I have no plans to update or add features.
+However, I will try to fix any bugs as possible.
+Any contribution is welcome.

 **Part of the code of this is module is inspired from the  wonderful work done by [kandashi](https://github.com/kandashi) with its [Border-Control](https://github.com/kandashi/Border-Control) and [Levels](https://github.com/theripper93/Levels) module.
 If you want to support more modules of this kind, I invite you to go and support his patreon.**